 I talked to another pool expert at a different store, one where the prices are a bit higher but the advice is priceless.
 He suggested I dump in 10 gallons of liquid chlorine into the pool, wait an hour, and then use an algae destroyer called Banish.
 Banish is manufactured by BioGuard, and it will destroy green, black, and mustard algae within 24 hours.
-At this point I'll try anything!
-So here goes another $76 bucks and a prayer; I just wanted to see a change in watercolor, anything to prove to me that the chemicals are working.
+At this point I was ready to try anything!
+So here goes another $76 bucks and a prayer.
+I just wanted to see a change in watercolor, anything to prove to me that the chemicals are working.

 I dumped in the 10 gallons of liquid chlorine and waited about 2 hours, the water was still emerald green and full of algae.
-I thought, WTF, (Wednesday, Thursday, Friday) that's how many day's it's been, I started on Wednesday, lol.
-It was now dark out, and I turned the pool light on, I dumped in the 32 oz bottle of Banish, and the magic started to happen, the water was turning colors, NOT GREEN :) I let the filter run overnight and I never looked back.
+I thought, WTF, (Wednesday, Thursday, Friday) that's how many days it's been; I started on Wednesday.
+It was now dark out, and I turned the pool light on, I dumped in the 32-oz bottle of Banish, and the magic started to happen.
+The water was turning colors.
+I let the filter run overnight and I never looked back.

 My pool went from dark emerald green to blue in less than 12 hours.
 It was actually blue and semi-clear, and I could see the bottom on the shallow end but not so much on the deep end.
-It was blue and the algae was destroyed, yeah baby :) I can have my life back!
+It was blue and the algae was destroyed, yeah baby.
+I can have my life back!
 It's very frustrating when you can't see any results.
-I didn't see any type of change in the green water in three days, and I was frustrated to the max.
+I hadn't seen any type of change in the green water in three days, and I was frustrated to the max.

-I couldn't believe that all the chemicals I added to the water, didn't changed the water color at all.
+I couldn't believe that all the chemicals I added to the water didn't change the water color at all.
 Usually you will see a slight change, but I didn't see any, nada, nothing!
-That's why I'm sharing my story with you: Banish by BioGaurd worked over night as you can see by the pictures.
+That's why I'm sharing my story with you: Banish by BioGuard worked overnight as you can see by the pictures.
 If I hadn't seen it with my own two eyes, I never would have believed it.
 I know the liquid chlorine helped in the process, but what changed the water color from green to blue was the Banish.
 I know because I watched it happen.